adstuart/azure-privatelink-dns-microhack/README.md

 To start the terraform deployment, follow the steps listed below:

 - Login to Azure cloud shell [https://shell.azure.com/](https://shell.azure.com/)
+- Ensure that you are operating within the correct subscription
 - Clone the following GitHub repository

 `git clone https://github.com/adstuart/azure-privatelink-dns-microhack`